lingzhiyxp/lingzhiyxp.github.io/_pages/Home.md

 layout: about
 title: Home
 permalink: /
-subtitle: <a href='https://umd.edu/'>University of Maryland</a>, Department of Computer Science.
+subtitle: <a href='https://umd.edu/'>University of Maryland, College Park</a>, Department of Computer Science.

 profile:
   align: right